nosana-ci/nosana.io/content/blog/ocada_uses_nosana_to_power_its_ai_agents_on_solana_transforming_blockchain_user_experience.md

 tags:
   - news
 ---
-# **Ocada uses Nosana to power its AI agents on Solana, transforming blockchain user experience**

-**Nosana’s partnership with Ocada is unlocking a new era of AI-powered blockchain innovation—from automated trading and security analysis to transforming and simplifying the blockchain user experience.**

 ## **Introduction**

 Ocada, built on Solana like Nosana, is revolutionizing blockchain interaction through **AI agents**—autonomous programs that act on users’ behalf without ongoing human intervention.
 These agents plan, execute tasks, and access external tools or data sources in real time.